Giantpizzahead/personal-website/_posts/2023-09-03-intro-to-c-and-assembly-61900.md

 ---
-title: Intro to C and Assembly (6.1900)
+title: '6.190: Intro to C and Assembly'
 ---

-This is a rough summary of 6.1900.
+This is a rough summary of 6.190.

 ## How a Computer Runs Code